amomchilov/amomchilov.github.io/_posts/2020-09-17-array_iteration.md

 ### Using indices when you don't need to

-Iterating the indexes of an array when you don't need to, just introduces unecessary complexity.
+Iterating the indexes of an array when you don't need to, just introduces unnecessary complexity.
 For example in this code:

 ``` Swift
 let array = ["A", "B", "C" ]